 Partnering with a flashy brokerage that will ultimately overpromise and underdeliver is a waste of time.
 Digging in and doing the research before signing a partnership agreement is not only wise but a requirement.
 Similarly, don’t skimp on licensing.
 Make sure you have all the paperwork and the right credentials before you begin.
 Building a reputation requires trust and accountability on both sides is key.

 Now Is the Best Time to Succeed as an Introducing Broker!

 With more people spending time online and looking for ways to stretch their savings, now is the best time to build a client base for a partner brokerage.
 Many eager candidates want to make the most out of their money, but they need a helping hand to understand trading platforms and how brokerages work.
 Reaching out to them will enhance their financial opportunities and create strong returns for you, your clients, and your brokerage partner.

 Do I need a license to be an introducing broker?

 Regulations governing introducing brokers or IBs vary widely.
 Different jurisdictions have different regulations.
 If you’re in the EU or UK you don’t need a licence.
 However, reputable registered brokers are choosy about who they accept as introducing brokers.
 If you want to build a business relationship with brokers – and traders – you will need some kind of professional credentials or an established reputation to be an IB.

 There is no single best commission plan for Introducing Brokers.
 Your choice of plan will depend entirely on the number and quality of your referrals (high volume long term against small time and short term).
-Ideally you should find a leading broker with a reliable affiliate program and check them out.
-They should give you the option to negotiate a personalised commission plan for introducing brokers.
-This could be CPA, RevShare, Hybrid or a specialist plan.
+Ideally, you should find a leading broker with a reliable affiliate program and check them out.
+They should give you the option to negotiate a personalized commission plan for introducing brokers.
+This could be CPA, RevShare, Hybrid, or a specialist plan.